What is the Controlled Substances Act, and what does it have to do with the legal use of marijuana in the US?

 If marijuana becomes a Schedule 2 drug, how will that affect smaller dispensaries?

 Many in the marijuana industry are concerned that if marijuana were to be bumped down to a Schedule II substance, the burden to maintain compliance with the FDA regulations might bankrupt many small dispensaries.
 Currently, because cannabis is a Schedule I drug, it is only under the jurisdictions of the DEA.
 If it were ever to be rescheduled as a Schedule II controlled substance, it is subject to all of the FDA’s laws and regulations to manage its manufacturing, distributions, sales, and use.

 Why is marijuana a Schedule I substance when there is no proof of any deaths related to its use?

-Although there is no physical dependence on marijuana, the psychological addiction alone calls for the DEA to question the potential for abuse for long-term users.
+The psychological addiction alone calls for the DEA to question the potential for abuse for long-term users.
 It does not matter what the toxicity level is; only a controlled substances’ potential for abuse, medical usability, and potential for dependence matter.